 The Budget by Paycheck method is a budget that is created based on your take-home amount each paycheck.

 The Budget by Paycheck method is a type of zero-based budget.
-This type of budget assigns a job for every penny that you bring home.
+This type of budget assigns a job for every penny you bring home.

-You start with your take-home pay, and then subtract every expense (including savings and investments) until you have zero dollars left.
+You start with your take-home pay and then subtract every expense (including savings and investments) until you have zero dollars left.

-In a nutshell, the Budget by Paycheck method is a zero-based budget that divides your income and expenses according to your paychecks.
+The Budget by Paycheck method is a zero-based budget that divides your income and expenses according to your paychecks.

 Budgeting by Paycheck is helpful for several reasons: